 Butter Conversion Chart: Tablespoons, Sticks, Cups, Pounds & Grams

-Whether you're baking cookies, buttering toast, or greasing a hot skillet, butter measurements can get confusing fast.
+Whether you're baking cookies, buttering toast, or making family favorite recipes, butter measurements can get confusing fast.
 How many tablespoons are in a stick of butter?
 How many sticks make a pound?
 And what’s the difference between Eastern and Western butter sticks?

 This complete butter conversion chart makes it easy to convert tablespoons, sticks, cups, ounces, pounds, and grams instantly.